 a.
 R18 equivalent material available to view free without registration.

-a banner window showing scrolling stills, a large number of thumbnail stills constituting links to available videos and movie trailers.
-These depicted R18 equivalent unsimulated sexual activity in explicit detail and could be viewed without registration
+including a banner window showing scrolling stills, a large number of thumbnail stills constituting links to available videos and movie trailers.
+These depicted R18 equivalent unsimulated sexual activity in explicit detail and could be viewed

 b.
 R18 equivalent material available to view free with registration.